zowe/zowe-install-packaging/playbooks/roles/configfmid/README.md

-# Ansible Role - Configure Zowe FMID
+# Ansible Role - Configure Zowe convenience build and PTF

-This role will configure Zowe after Zowe FMID has been laid down on the server.
+This role will configure Zowe after Zowe runtime has been laid down on the server.

-This role is separated from `configure` role because with new changes go into `configure`, it may not be compatible with configuring FMID.
+Please note: if you want to configure FMID, should use `configfmid` role.